 What If I Can’t Pay My IRS Installment Agreement?
 What Happens If I Miss a Monthly Payment?

-It’s time to talk to a tax professional who can listen to your priorities, explain your options to you, and help you come up with a plan.
+Already, missed a payment?
+Worried that you won't be able to maintain your installment agreement?
+Then, it’s time to talk to a tax professional who can listen to your priorities, explain your options to you, and help you come up with a plan.
 Use our tax professional directory to find the right tax pro for your current needs—start your search for a local tax pro today.

 What Happens When You Miss a Payment?

-After you miss a payment, the IRS will contact you and give you 30 days to become compliant with your agreement.
+If you fail to make a payment, you are technically no longer meeting the terms of your installment agreement.
+The IRS will then notify you that you are behind and give you 30 days to get caught up.
+If you don't make the monthly payment, the IRS will terminate the agreement and pursue involuntary collections.
+Typically, at this point, you owe last month's and the current month's payment, so you'll end up paying more than a month's worth of payments to get back into good standing.
 If you make your full payment and then stay on track, you’re unlikely to face additional consequences.
 Remember that the main goal of the IRS is to collect the taxes you owe, not needlessly punish taxpayers.

 One Missed Payment vs. Consistent Missed Payments